slimguat/FitSPICE/README.md

 # FitSPICE
-A non-yet-ready library for SPICE Fitting if you want to have schizophrenia read the code  :p
+A non-yet-ready library for SPICE Fitting if you want to have a detrimental schizophrenia, read the code :p

+I'm so sorry but the code is still under development, consider it as an alpha version.